michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 ## Edit a workout

-As an individual who often changes their mind, I want  change almost everything about any workout I have created.
+As an individual who often changes their mind, I want to change almost everything about any workout I have created.
 This includes swapping the order, deleting an exercise, adding exercises and changing the parameters.

-To achieve this, it has to be a `view` button when all the workouts are displayed, where you can view the specific workout.
+To achieve this, there has to be a `view` button when all the workouts are displayed, where you can view the specific workout.
-When you are viewing a specific workout, there has to be a possibility to add a workout, and from there to add different parameters.
+When you are viewing a specific workout, there has to be a possibility to add a workout, and from there add different parameters.

 ### Important visuals